When a child in your community is diagnosed with cancer, it’s natural to want to help their family, but you might not always know how to lend a hand.

 Many websites allow you to create a schedule of tasks or food drop-offs.
 These sites allow parents to easily communicate what they need while giving you a way to help.
 They enlist friends, neighbors and family, so parents don’t feel overwhelmed.

-However, it’s important to avoid unsolicited advice, platitudes or saying you know how they feel – unless you’ve experienced what they are going through.
+It’s important to avoid unsolicited advice, platitudes or saying you know how they feel – unless you’ve experienced what they are going through.
 Sometimes, when we don’t know what to say we can unintentionally say something wrong.
 Here’s a few sayings to avoid:

 - Everything happens for a reason.